niliepl/Structure_Programming/README.md

 # 📊 Pupil Statistics Analysis System

 This project was developed for a Structured Programming course using C++.
-It processes pupil enrollment data from a text file to perform categorization, descriptive statistics, and planning-based trend analysis for Primary and Secondary schools, following clear control flow and modular design principles.
+It processes pupil enrollment data from a text file to perform categorization, descriptive statistics and planning-based trend analysis for Primary and Secondary schools, following clear control flow and modular design principles.

 # 📌 Features